A new study about the death of 1 million seabirds should scare the crap out of you

 The birds’ food sensitivity makes them a good indicator of ocean health.
 Some murre deaths in any given season are normal, Piatt says, and die-offs have occurred during storms and other extreme warm-water events in the past.
 But what happened in the Pacific in 2015 and 2016, he says, was “beyond anything anybody’s ever seen.”
 Something in the ocean was way out of whack.

 After years of collecting and analyzing data, researchers are finally starting to understand what went wrong.
 The new, sprawling study includes two major parts: In the first, the researchers estimate just how bad the mortality event was for the poor seabirds.
 Researchers considered nearly 5,800 beach surveys, public reports, and data from dozens of seabird rehab centers and concluded that approximately 62,000 dead or dying birds appeared on beaches between California and Alaska between the summer of 2015 and the spring of 2016.
 Not every dead bird washed ashore, of course, so the total number of birds killed is almost certainly larger.
-The researchers think the die-off took the lives of around 1 million murres.
+The researchers think the die-off could have taken the lives of around 1 million murres.

 Alarmingly, they also documented 22 separate “breeding failures”—when a colony produces zero chicks—in the region during and after the die-off.
 As Piatt explains, one failure in any given year would have been unusual.
 “To have repeated failures at large, important colonies?” he says, “That’s unprecedented.”